differrari/RedactedOS/README.md

 ## Networking

 The system has basic networking support.
-Currently, it performs DHCP a discovery and request to receive an IP address on the local network, is capable of responding to Ping and ARP, and can connect to a server running on ports 8080 and 80, though it currently does nothing noteworthy.
+Currently, it performs DHCP discovery and request to receive an IP address on the local network, is capable of responding to Ping and ARP, and can connect to a server running on ports 8080 and 80, though it currently does nothing noteworthy.
 An implementation of the server can be found at the [RedactedOS Firmware Server Repository](https://github.com/differrari/RedactedOS_firmware_server/tree/main)